 If you want to open a company in Liechtenstein and need more information on the country’s credit ratings, our company formation agents can offer more information on the investment possibilities available.

-The latest rating received by Liechtenstein was issued by the Standard and Poor’s agency at the end of July 2017.
+The latest rating received by Liechtenstein was issued by the Standard and Poor’s agency in June 2018.
 More than a new issuance, S&P renewed its rating for the Principality.
 According to the latest report, Liechtenstein was rated AAA/A-1+ with a stable outlook.

-The reason behind this rating is Liechtenstein’s strong Gross Domestic Product (GDP) of 3.6% registered in 2016.
-For the 2017-2020 period, Liechtenstein is expected to have an average 1.6% surplus, which is what determined S&P to provide a stable outlook until the next rating is issued.
+By 2020, Liechtenstein is expected to have an average 1.6% surplus, which is what determined S&P provide a stable outlook until the next rating is issued.

 S&P’s report also indicates Liechtenstein to keep up with the latest international regulatory regimes in terms of taxation and financial services.
 The increasing revenue collected from taxes is also expected to be maintained by the government over the next two years.